Trusted Shops is a company that validates online merchants and offers buyer protection services.

 Amlodipine is a prescription-strength tablet that treats hypertension and angina.

-The tablets are available in two doses: 5mg and 10mg.
+The tablets are typically available in two doses: 5mg and 10mg.

 Price checker